City-of-Helsinki/ahti-ui/README.md

 - Set the `REACT_APP_DEBUG_ANALYTICS` environment variable.
 This will make `react-ga` log everything.
 This can help in development.
 - Alternatively, you can install the [Google Analytics Debugger](https://chrome.google.com/webstore/detail/google-analytics-debugger/jnkmfdileelhofjcijamephohjechhna?hl=en) extension, which also logs things to the console.
 Might be better if you debug issues directly in production.

+### Tag system

+Initially the app had a tag system, where certain types (islands in this case) could be displayed as a "parent" of points with a unique view.

+The feature was removed with https://github.com/futurice/helsinki-ahti-experiment/pull/51, but it could be brought back in the future.